Answers For NV Energy’s Residential Solar Checklist

 Again, the solar installer should make sure the array meets all local policies.
 Go Solar Group stays on top of local requirements and will quickly fix mistakes.

 What financial assumptions regarding utility costs were used when determining the life-cycle benefits of the installation?

-Several factors go into the fluctuation of electricity prices.
+Several factors go into electricity price fluctuation.
 The main factors include electricity demand, maintenance of power plants, and weather conditions.
-How close the house is to a power plant and how much it costs to generate that power plays a large role in rate increases.
+The house’s distance from a power plant and the cost to generate that power plays a large role in rate increases.

 What assumptions regarding tax credits and production curves are used in determining the life-cycle benefits of the installation?

 As of right now, Nevadans interested in solar can take advantage of a federal tax credit called the ITC.
 This credit will cover up to 26 percent of solar arrays installed in 2021.
 When factored into the total cost of solar, a quicker ROI results from the ITC.